 The Outpost

 Getting the feel for the courtyard that ties together the three buildings to form the compound.
-The "Pavilion" building, which would become the great room, has glass walls on both sides to frame the view of the woods beyond.
+The "Pavilion" building, which would become the gathering room, has glass walls on both sides to frame the view of the woods beyond.
 The lower sketch is a cross-section of the courtyard, with vine-covered trellised walkways, which were ultimately changed to solid roofs in case of rainy weather.

 The Outpost

-The basic conceptual layout of the house is finalized.
+The basic conceptual layout of the house.

 The Outpost